openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 - One fits all storage solution, to be used across all Openshift variants including Bare metal and Single Node Openshift.

 According to these requirement, only `hostPath` and `localVolume` storage could be utilized.
-However, if the master node where the `PV` is mounted became unhealthy/unavailable/unreachable, then the backups are no longer accessible, also taking new backups is no longer possible.
+However, for `localVolume` storage, if the master node where the `PV` is mounted became unhealthy/unavailable/unreachable, then the backups are no longer accessible, also taking new backups is no longer possible.
 Hence, `hostPath` has been used as it is the only viable option that could be utilized on all Openshift variants.

 ### Workload